Sean-OBrien95/pokemon-matchups/README.md

     </tr>
     <tr>
         <td>Random type is fire, user type is water, give correct alert</td>
-        <td>Fire type is generated and the user clicks water, they will get an incorrect alert and games won will increase</td>
+        <td>Fire type is generated and the user clicks water, they will get a correct alert and games won will increase</td>
         <td>Click on water when fire has been selected as random type</td>
         <td>Correct alert appears, games won increments by one</td>
         <td>pass</td>